fullmetalbrackets/blog/src/pages/blog/guide-to-zsh-ohmyzsh-plugins-and-theme.md

 plugins=(git zsh-autosuggestions zsh-syntax-highlighting)
 ```

 Save the file, exit the editor, and restart the shell for the changes to take effect.
-Note: I also suggest adding _aliases_ as a plugin and adding aliases of your most used commands to your `.zshrc` file, or create a separate file just for aliases.
+I also suggest adding _aliases_ as a plugin and adding aliases of your most used commands to your `.zshrc` file, or create a separate file just for aliases.

 <div id='theme'/>